Niles, Michigan: Attractions

-Transportation
+Infrastructure

 Rail

 The two rail lines currently serving Niles are Amtrak's Blue Water and Wolverine services.
 The Blue Water line runs between Chicago and Port Huron, by way of East Lansing and Flint.
 The Wolverine line runs between Chicago and Pontiac, by way of Jackson, Ann Arbor and Detroit.
 Freight service provided by the Norfolk Southern Railway.
 However, it was once served by several other lines.
 The Amtrak line was the Michigan Central Railroad's main line, opened through Niles in 1848 and 1849.
-The St. Joseph Valley Railroad opened in 1870 as the Michigan Central's South Bend Branch, and the Michigan Air-Line Railroad, leased to the Michigan Central, opened a line heading east from Niles in 1871, known as the Air Line Branch.
+The St. Joseph Valley Railroad opened in 1870 as the Michigan Central's South Bend Branch, and the Michigan Air Line Railroad, leased to the Michigan Central, opened a line heading east from Niles in 1871, known as the Air Line Branch.
 The final line through Niles was the southeast–northwest Benton Harbor Branch of the Cleveland, Cincinnati, Chicago and St. Louis Railway (also known as the Big Four), originally opened by the Elkhart, Niles and Lake Michigan Railroad in 1881.
 All of these lines were part of the New York Central Railroad system.
 The Air Line Branch was abandoned at Niles in 1937, and the Benton Harbor Branch (Big Four) was removed north of Niles in 1980.
 The South Bend Branch was removed later that decade.

 The Amtrak station is located along the main line east of the former Benton Harbor Branch crossing and west of the former junctions with the South Bend and Air Line Branches.
 Amtrak uses the old Michigan Central station; the current structure was built in 1892 and is listed on the National Register of Historic Places.
 Scenes in films such as Continental Divide, Midnight Run and Only the Lonely were shot here.
 Baggage cannot be checked at this location; however, up to two suitcases in addition to any "personal items" such as briefcases, purses, laptop bags, and infant equipment are allowed on board as carry-ons.